SteveBarnett/Remixing/thinking/_posts/2023-01-09-trust-and-desire-for-control-are-inversely-correlated.md

 ---
-title: Trust and desire for control are inversely correlated
+title: Trust and desire for control are inversely correlated.
 tags: acceptance buddhism resilience
 ---